mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology_v13.md

 Chapter 5 extends the idea of replication through a design narrative, outlining how tools, materials and pedagogical structures evolved in response to emerging contradictions.
 This narrative reflects the ethos of DBR by documenting iterative and context-responsive design decisions that may be useful to others working in similar settings.

+Turning the replicability of the methodology more broadly, the blend of methods and ethos outlined in this chapter is a potential contribution back to the DBR and CHAT community.

+Rather than following an established applied CHAT methodology like the Change Laboratory, I synthesise different concepts outlined in this chapter.
+Chapter 4, which describes the methodology in more detail, will explain how I draw on CHAT, DBR, and Rogoff's concept [-@rogoff_observing_1995] of the three foci of analysis.
+In the analysis, I focus on the tensions between system elements, the iterative processes used to address these tensions, and transformational concepts of agency.

+This methodology pays particular attention to the development of the artefacts and processes developed as part of the learning design as a form of evidence of these transformations.
+The more rapid iterations of design align to a greater extent to DBR process of than that of Change Laboratory.

+Despite this, this study does aim for a full application of the stricter interpretation of the term formative intervention as outlined by Engeström and Sannino [-@engestrom_methodological_2014].
+This hybrid approach addresses a key critique of the Helsinki school's implementation of third-generation activity theory (3GAT) via formative interventions such as the Change Laboratory, specifically that it is time-consuming and requires stable stakeholders [@spinuzzi_trying_2020-1].
+However, while this hybrid process has proven fruitful in some areas, it has also posed challenges during the analysis stage.
+The implications of both successes and challenges are explored in the thesis conclusion.

 ### Methodological and Practical Limitations

 Several limitations shaped the scope of this research.
 Interview data was limited in number and timing due to logistical constraints and the emphasis on supporting live sessions.
 More regular or follow-up interviews might have added further depth.
 Similarly, while significant video data was collected, only a subset was transcribed or coded in detail, reflecting a balance between depth and breadth in analysis.